 Charlotte Schwartz, Friend to Friend–Dogs That Help Mankind

 I helped establish a Therapy Dog unit as part of our 4H dog program.
 For years we took the kids and their dogs on a monthly visit to each nursing home.
-Two of us dog leaders are Tester/Observers for Therapy Dogs Incorporated.
+Two of us dog leaders were Tester/Observers for Therapy Dogs Incorporated (now Alliance of Therapy Dogs).
 After the kids completed the first year course, we would invite those whose dogs we thought would make good Therapy Dogs, to go through the certification process.
-Certification involves one screening session and three supervised visits to the nursing homes, after which we approve the teams and invite them to send the paperwork to Therapy Dogs Incorporated.
-Once TDInc has approved them as members and sent their “badge”, a special red heart to wear on visits, they can join us on visits.
+Certification involves one screening session and three supervised visits to the nursing homes, after which we approved the teams and invited them to send the paperwork to Therapy Dogs Incorporated.
+Once TDInc. had approved them as members and sent their “badge”, a special red heart to wear on visits, they could join us on visits.
 The screening session establishes that the dog has the good, steady temperament needed for this work, that the owner has the dog under control and can keep both the dog and residents safe on visits, and that the dog enjoys being petted by strangers.
 It also establishes that the dogs are up to date on immunizations and are clean and parasite free.
 The supervised visits allow us to discern that the dog is comfortable around the smells, sounds, erratic behavior and movement of residents, and that the handler is attentive enough to help the dog in all those encounters.
 It is always exciting to see a dog realize what we’re there for and begin initiating contact with each resident.

 What type of dog makes a good Therapy Dog?
 The breed doesn’t make nearly as much difference as some would think.
 The personality of the individual is the key.
-We have certified a great variety of breeds here in Sheridan: West Highland White, Great Pyrenees, Yorkshire Terrier, Border Collie, Lab, Springer Spaniel, Rottweiler, Miniature Pinscher, Bassett, Bull Terrier, Borzoi, Australian Shepherd, Dalmatian, Weimaraner, Schnauzer, many mixed breeds, and of course my German Shepherds.
+We have certified a great variety of breeds here in Sheridan: West Highland White, Great Pyrenees, Yorkshire Terrier, Border Collie, Lab, Springer Spaniel, Rottweiler, Miniature Pinscher, Bassett, Bull Terrier, Borzoi, Australian Shepherd, Dalmatian, Weirmaraner, Chihuahua, Doberman, Sheltie, Poodle, Schnauzer, many mixed breeds, and of course my German Shepherds.
 Some dogs are more outgoing with strangers in the beginning, but all become soon excited about their “work”.

 Glory demonstrating her irresistible pose.